MemeKingz/Shitcoins/README.md

-# Shitcoins
+#

-Run `setup.sh` on your linux machine to install a virtual environment with necessary dependencies.
+Run `wou4d3 setup.sh` on your linux machine to install a virtual environment with necessary dependencies and activate a venv on the shell.
-Run it again till your terminal has `(venv)` activated.

 ## Recommended environment variable values
 Refer to .env.example to create a .env file